SymphonyPlatformSolutions/symphony-ui-toolkit/docs/contributing.md

 - Discussing the creation of the new component by providing example use cases and contexts in UIToolkit Contributors room
 - Providing a clear design and description to devX team through a confluence document and a figma provided by UX team
-- The confluence page should document the CSS convention for using the component
+- The confluence page should document the CSS convention for using the component, the goal is to align on the simplest API to use.

 ## Structure and Styleguide